UCL/tus-rec-challenge/data.md

 Freehand_US_data_train_2025/
     │
-    ├── frames/
+    ├── frames_transfs/
         ├── 000/
-            ├── RH_rotating.h5 # US frames in rotating scan of right forearm, subject 000
+            ├── RH_rotating.h5 # US frames and associated transformations (from tracker tool space to optical camera space) in rotating scan of right forearm, subject 000
-            ├── LH_rotating.h5 # US frames in rotating scan of left forearm, subject 000
+            ├── LH_rotating.h5 # US frames and associated transformations (from tracker tool space to optical camera space) in rotating scan of left forearm, subject 000
         ├── 001/
-            ├── RH_rotating.h5 # US frames in rotating scan of right forearm, subject 001
+            ├── RH_rotating.h5 # US frames and associated transformations (from tracker tool space to optical camera space) in rotating scan of right forearm, subject 001
-            ├── LH_rotating.h5 # US frames in rotating scan of left forearm, subject 001
+            ├── LH_rotating.h5 # US frames and associated transformations (from tracker tool space to optical camera space) in rotating scan of left forearm, subject 001
         ├── ...

-    ├── transfs/
-        ├── 000/
-            ├── RH_rotating.h5 # associated transformations for each frame, from tracker space to optical camera space, for rotating scan of right forearm, subject 000
-            ├── LH_rotating.h5 # associated transformations for each frame, from tracker space to optical camera space, for rotating scan of left forearm, subject 000
-        ├── 001/
-            ├── RH_rotating.h5 # associated transformations for each frame, from tracker space to optical camera space, for rotating scan of right forearm, subject 001
-            ├── LH_rotating.h5 # associated transformations for each frame, from tracker space to optical camera space, for rotating scan of left forearm, subject 001
-        ├── ...

-    ├── landmark/
+    ├── landmarks/
         ├── landmark_000.h5 # landmarks in scans of subject 000
         ├── landmark_001.h5 # landmarks in scans of subject 001
         ├── ...